 DAA administers the Commission's accounting programs established for the electric, natural gas, and oil industries, which are vital components of the Commission's strategy of setting just and reasonable cost-of-service rates.
 The foundation of the Commission's accounting programs is the Uniform System of Accounts codified in the Commission's regulations for public utilities and licensees, centralized service companies, natural gas companies, and oil pipeline companies.
 In addition, the Commission issues accounting rulings relating to specific transactions and applications through orders and Chief Accountant guidance letters based upon a consistent application of the uniform systems of accounts.
-This body of accounting regulations, orders, and guidance letters comprises the Commission's accounting requirements and promotes consistent, transparent, and decision-useful accounting information for the Commission to achieve this strategic goal through careful consideration of the Commission's ratemaking policies, past Commission actions, industry trends, and external factors (e.g., economic, environmental, and technological changes, and mandates from other regulatory bodies) that impact the industries under the Commission's jurisdiction.
+This body of accounting regulations, orders, and guidance letters comprises the Commission's accounting requirements and promotes consistent, transparent, and decision-useful accounting information for the Commission and other stakeholders to set and monitor cost-of-service rates.
+DAA enables the Commission to achieve this strategic goal through careful consideration of the Commission's ratemaking policies, past Commission actions, industry trends, and external factors (e.g., economic, environmental, and technological changes, and mandates from other regulatory bodies) that impact the industries under the Commission's jurisdiction.